 Jim Stringer began his long music career in Kansas City leading his own band at the tender age of 12 in 1960.
 After many years of performing, touring and recording, in 1994, Stringer pulled up stakes and has since been living, working and, as always, honing his craft as guitarist, producer, and singer-songwriter, in the competitive but nurturing environment of Austin, Texas.

-During that time, his guitar has been heard with more than 30 Austin artists, live or on record, including Ted Roddy, Wayne Hancock, Roger Wallace, Marti Brom, Susanna Van Tassel, Karen Poston and many others.
-His own AM Band has released four CDs and has been included on nearly two dozen 20 compilations.
+During that time, his guitar has been heard with more than 60 Austin artists, live or on record, including Ted Roddy, Wayne Hancock, Roger Wallace, Bo Porter, T Jarrod Bonta, Karen Poston and many others.
+His own AM Band has released five CDs and has been included on nearly two dozen compilations in the US and Europe.

-In 2006, Jim was inducted into the Kansas/Kansas City Music Hall of Fame alongside such greats as Big Joe Turner and Al Downing.
+In 2007, Jim was inducted into the Kansas/Greater Kansas City Music Hall of Fame alongside such greats as Big Joe Turner, Jesse Stone, and Big Al Downing.